 If you’re wondering whether you should seek an osteopath’s help, this will help you reach a decision.
 Osteopathy is an evidence-based, natural form of expert manual therapy that diagnoses and manages a variety of problems.
 This includes but is not restricted to:

 - Back/neck pain

 Osteopathy uses advanced manual techniques that are clinically more effective than massage therapy or static stretching, which means there could be less time spent in the treatment room.
-Osteopaths are renowned for their back and neck pain management, however, we specialise in the diagnosis of all joints.
+Osteopaths are renowned for their back and neck pain management.
+However, we specialise in the diagnosis of all joints.
 I, for one, had a patient with a toe injury for my final exam!

-Why Should you use an Osteopath?
+Why Should you seek an Osteopath’s help?

 Osteopathy boasts better results than simple massage, acupuncture and exercise-based therapy.
 The way we articulate and manipulate joints creates more of a change than all of their modalities mentioned above.
 Osteopaths also take time to listen to their patients – at the Movement and Wellbeing Clinic we allow up to 30 mins per appointment, so we can not only get to know the patient but also get to know their specific individual symptoms; each and every person is different and they should be treated this way.

 When is the right time to use an Osteopath?